 BGA Inspector Information

-This webpage describes the experience requirements to qualify for and maintain a BGA inspector rating and how to qualify for and maintain a Part-66L licence.
+This webpage describes the experience requirements to qualify for and maintain a BGA inspector rating.

 The BGA airworthiness and maintenance webpages are available here.